nashsu/FreeAskInternet/README.md

 - 🤩 Using Free ChatGPT3.5 API (NO API keys need!
 Thx OpenAI)
 - 🚀 Fast and easy to deploy with Docker Compose
 - 🌐 Web adn Mobile friendly interface, allowing for easy access from any device ( Thx ChatGPT-Next-Web )

+## How It Works?

+1. System get user input question in ChatGPT-Next-Web ( running locally), and call searxng (running locally) to make search on multi search engine.
+2. crawl search result links content and pass to ChatGPT3.5 (using OpenAI ChatGPT3.5, through FreeGPT35 running locally), ask ChatGPT3.5 to answer user question based on this contents as references.
+3. Stream the answer to ChatGPT-Next-Web Chat UI.

 ## Status